 Desktop wallets are similar to cold wallets as they are designed to store private keys on cold servers.
 You can unplug them from the internet and conduct all transactions offline.

 In case the main server goes down or gets lost, you can use the cold server as a backup.
 You can download this wallet on any computer.
 But to access it, you must use it in the system you first installed on it.

 The great thing about these wallets is that they’re cost-efficient.
 Guarda is one of the most popular desktop wallets and it is free to use.

 A mobile wallet is similar to an online wallet except it’s designed and built specifically for mobile usage or mobile accessibility on Android or IOS devices.

 Mobile wallets are user-friendly crypto wallets in that the user interface for making transactions is made easy.

 This wallet can then be used to interact with decentralised exchanges.
-They’re typically easy to use and have sleek interfaces.
-Metamask is a web wallet that allows users to interact with decentralised applications on the Ethereum network.
+Web wallets are typically easy to use and have sleek interfaces.
+MetaMask is a popular web wallet that allows users to interact with decentralised applications on the Ethereum network.